-or administrator, sign once as surviving spouse and again as the executor or administrator.
+Signing the return.
+A joint return reporting your deceased spouse's income should list both of your names.
+Where there is an executor or administrator, the return is signed by you as the surviving spouse and the executor or administrator in his or her official capacity.
+If you are the executor or administrator, sign once as surviving spouse and again as the executor or administrator.
 Where there is no executor or administrator, you sign the return, followed by the words "filing as surviving spouse."

 Surviving spouse's liability.
 If a joint return is filed and the estate cannot pay its share of the joint income tax liability, you, as the surviving spouse, may be liable for the full amount.
 Once the return is filed and the filing date passes, you can no longer change the joint return election and file a separate return unless an administrator or executor is appointed after the due date of the return.
 In that case, as previously discussed, the executor may disaffirm the joint return.

-1.11 Qualifying Widow(er) Status If Your Spouse Died in 2006 or 2005
+1.11 Qualifying Widow(er) Status If Your Spouse Died in 2008 or 2007

-If your spouse died in either 2006 or 2005 and you meet the following three requirements, your 2007 filing status is qualifying widow or widower, which allows you to use joint return rates on an individual return.
+If your spouse died in either 2008 or 2007 and you meet the following three requirements, your 2009 filing status is qualifying widow or widower, which allows you to use joint return rates on an individual return.

-- 1. You did not remarry before 2008 (if you did remarry, you may file a 2007 joint return with your new spouse). - 2.
-You may claim as your dependent (see Chapter 21) in 2007 a child, stepchild, or adopted child who lived with you during 2007 and you paid over half the cost of maintaining your home.
+- 1. You did not remarry before 2010 (if you did remarry, you may file a 2009 joint return with your new spouse). - 2.
+You may claim as your dependent (21.1) in 2009 a child, stepchild, or adopted child who lived with you during 2009 and you paid over half the cost of maintaining your home.
 The child must live with you for the entire year, not counting temporary absences such as to attend school or take a vacation.
-A foster child is not considered your child for purposes of these rules. - 3.
-You were entitled to file jointly in the year of your spouse's death, even if you did not do so.
+A foster child is not considered your child for purposes - 3.
+You were entitled to file jointly in the year of your spouse's death, even if you did not do

 If you meet all these tests and do not itemize deductions (Schedule A, Form 1040), use the standard deduction for married couples filing jointly (13.1).
-Use the IRS Tax Table or Tax Computation Worksheet for qualifying widows or widowers, the same one used by married couples filing jointly; see 1.2.
+To figure your regular income tax liability, you generally use the IRS Tax Table or Tax Computation Worksheet (22.2) for qualifying widows or widowers, the same one used by married couples filing jointly.

-Spouse's death before 2005.
-If your spouse died before 2005 and you did not remarry before 2008, you may be able to use head of household rates for 2007 if you qualify under the rules discussed in 1.12.
+Spouse's death before 2007.
+If your spouse died before 2007 and you did not remarry before 2010, you may be able to use head of household rates for 2009 if you qualify under the rules discussed in 1.12.